Redis Memory Size Calculator

 Why is host RAM larger than maxmemory?

-maxmemory limits dataset behavior, but Redis still needs memory for buffers, replication, persistence work, clients, allocator overhead, and RSS fragmentation.
+maxmemory controls dataset growth and eviction behavior, but Redis still needs memory for buffers, replication, persistence work, clients, allocator overhead, and RSS fragmentation.

 Should I size from average or p95 value size?